Avvo Rating Badge

 Contact an Experienced Illinois Business Attorney

 A breach of fiduciary duty is a serious issue that can result in extensive damages as well as punitive damages.
 Having an experienced attorney to guide you through the legal process is vital.
-Located in Oak Brook, Chicago and Highland Park, Lubin Austermuehle offers top-notch legal representation for a wide range of business disputes, including breaches of fiduciary duty.
+Located in Oak Brook, Chicago and Highland Park, DiTommaso Lubin offers top-notch legal representation for a wide range of business disputes, including breaches of fiduciary duty.
 For a free consultation, contact us online or at (630) 333-0333 and learn how we can help protect your business interests.

 Client Reviews